leelabsg/META_SAIGE/README.md

 - `--groupfile`(optional) : Path to the group file.
 This file should include gene annotations, grouping variants by genes or other relevant units (e.g., UKBexomeOQFE_chr7.gene.anno.hg38_PlinkMatch_v2.txt).
 - `--annotation`(optional) : Annotation types, typically variant effect categories such as lof (loss of function) or missense_lof (missense and loss of function).
 Multiple annotations can be specified.
 - `--mafcutoff`(optional) : Minor allele frequency cutoff values.
 You can specify multiple thresholds (e.g., 0.01 0.001).
+- `--pval_cutoff`(optional) : P-value cutoff for SKAT-O. Default is 0.01
+- `--GC_cutoff`(optional) : GC adjustment cutoff.
+Default is 0.05
+- `--selected_genes`(optional) : Comma-separated list of gene names to analyze instead of all genes (e.g., "GCK,APOE,PCSK9").
+This allows you to focus the analysis on specific genes of interest, which can significantly reduce computation time.

 <br>
 example commands for GC-based method:
 <br>